Dear Florida Lawyer:

 Additionally, The Florida Bar will be promoting this volunteer opportunity on all of its social media platforms.
 Please share those posts and encourage your friends and colleagues to volunteer!

-Now that I’ve hopefully convinced you participate, here are the lawyerly details.
-The Florida Bar, in conjunction with the ABA, has set up Florida Free Legal Answers.
+Florida Bar YLD, in conjunction with the ABA Young Lawyers Section and FEMA, has set up the Disaster Relief Hotline.
 All Florida Bar members eligible to practice may volunteer to provide basic civil legal services for people who cannot otherwise afford legal representation in non-fee generating cases.
-Volunteers should complete the sign up form and review all relevant information on the Free Legal Answers website.
-The legal assistance provided will be to people who cannot otherwise afford representation and counts as pro bono hours for reporting purposes.
-The types of legal questions that will most likely be asked involve landlord/tenant and other housing problems, employment issues, healthcare questions, and consumer protection matters.
+Volunteers should complete the sign up form and review the Disaster Assistance Manual for Legal Services Advocates.

 Thank you for your time and please encourage other lawyers to volunteer their time as well to help the citizens of Florida who are affected by disasters.